micmejia/bible-dump/AMPC/John/John 1.md

-For while the Law was given through Moses, grace ([^d]unearned, undeserved favor and spiritual blessing) and truth came through Jesus Christ.
+For while the Law was given through Moses, grace (unearned, undeserved favor and spiritual blessing) and truth came through Jesus Christ.